hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter5/Questions.md

 20. ### prototypal inheritance? is this term ok? why?
 21. ### Differential inheritance?
 22. ### What exactly leads us to think Foo is a "class"?
+    For one, we see the use of the new keyword, just like class-oriented languages do when they construct class instances.
+For another, it appears that we are in fact executing a constructor method of a class, because Foo() is actually a method that gets called, just like how a real class's constructor gets called when you instantiate that class.
 23. ### What will be the rusult?

 ```javascript